 In January 2023, construction had been forecast to commence during 4Q-2023 with the Advance (Enabling) Work Program contracts.
 The forecast changed during March 2023 with the utility relocation work forecast to start late in 2Q-2024, a delay of approximately 5-6 months.
-The building demolition work is now forecast to start later in 3Q-2025, a total delay of approximately 17-18 months.
+The utility relocation work is currently forecast to start in early 1Q-2026, a total delay of approximately 18-19 months.
+The PMOC recognizes that the revised project Master Schedule incorporating the new FFGA target date of July 2027 will reset the various start dates across all construction contracts.
 See also Section 2.14, Project Schedule, for additional discussion.